Sequencing Technologies

 Sequencing

+The SMRT® cell contains millions of wells called zero-mode waveguides (ZMWs).
+Single DNA molecules are immobilized in these wells, and the polymerase begins to incorporate fluorescently labeled nucleotides around the cycle.
 In this process, light is emitted, and nucleotide incorporation is measured in real-time.
-The reactions are recorded and can be analyzed.
 When sequencing in circular consensus mode (CCS), highly accurate long reads (HiFi) are generated because SMRT sequencing can sequence the same DNA molecule multiple times.

 10x Genomics® Platform